Skip to content

 2. Start the jenna-fuseki database (see instructions from the installation).

 The connection to the database API is setup in the factsheet/views.py you have to make sure that you provide the correct URL to you database instance.
-In developement mode it should be something like:
+In development mode it should be something like:

 query_endpoint = 'http://localhost:3030/ds/query'